JonasBak/genby/pkg/README.md

 To install all frontend dependencies:
 * Run `yarn` in genby/www

-To use the newly generated package in js:
+To use the generated wasm package in js:
 * Run `yarn link` in genby/pkg
 * Run `yarn link genby` in genby/www

+To be able to render the webgl (and run the frontend):
+* `git clone git@github.com:JonasBak/webglfw.git`
+*  Run `yarn link` in webglfw/pkg
+*  Run `yarn link webglfw` in genby/www

 ## Run
 `yarn start` in genby/www